-But the traditional IRA has disadvantages, too, including required minimum distributions (RMDs) when you reach age 72, meaning you’ll have to withdraw money whether you want to or not.
+But the traditional IRA has disadvantages, too, including required minimum distributions (RMDs) when you reach age 72 – an issue that plagues 401(k) plans, too – meaning you’ll have to withdraw money whether you want to or not.

 If you opt for a traditional IRA, you’ll want to be careful that you make the transition exactly how you intended it.
 Money from a traditional 401(k) can go into a traditional IRA, but it could also go into a Roth IRA (see the next option).
 If you decide to move from a traditional 401(k) to a traditional IRA, you’ll avoid any immediate tax liability from the rollover.
-Not so with a Roth IRA.
+But you’ll incur a tax liability if you move money from a traditional 401(k) to a Roth IRA.

 3. Rollover and convert to a Roth IRA